zero2cx/tpmc/source/app1/README.md

     --help, -h                Print this help message and exit.
     --file filename, -f filename
-                              Path to a json-formatted dictionary file."""
+                              Path to a json-formatted dictionary file.

 This script can be implemented as a standard Python module: